Umit8098/Umit8098/README.md

 ## 👋 Hi there

+Hi, I’m **Ümit** 👋
-“Hi, I’m Ümit 👋.
-I’m a passionate Full-Stack Developer who loves building web applications with React & Django.”
+I’m a **Full-Stack Developer** focused on building web applications with **React** & **Django**.

-💻 Full-Stack Developer | React • Django • PostgreSQL
+💻 React • Django • PostgreSQL • JavaScript • Python
-🚀 Passionate about building scalable web apps and learning new technologies.
+🚀 Focused on building scalable web apps and exploring new technologies.
 ✨ A lifelong learner, motivated to grow and excel in the IT industry.

+- 🌱 Currently learning: Python, JavaScript, React, Django, WordPress, PostgreSQL, Git&GitHub, HTML, CSS, Sass, Bootstrap
+- 👯 Always open to collaboration on exciting Full-Stack projects
+- 📫 How to reach me:

 <br>